samikeijonen/kuorinka-child-dev/readme.md

 All child themes should have a `/languages/theme-slug.pot` file.
 Even if your theme doesn't add new strings, the `style.css` headers should be translatable.

-If you're unfamiliar with this process, here are two tutorials for creating a POT file:
+If you're unfamiliar with this process, here are tutorials for creating a POT file:

 * [Creating pot files](https://foxnet-themes.fi/creating-pot-file-for-your-theme-or-plugin/)
 * [Language packs](http://ottopress.com/2013/language-packs-101-prepwork)